Oumaymabamoh/DataTidying/README.md

-# DataTidying

-# Data Cleaning Project
+# Project overview

-This project focuses on cleaning and preparing a dataset for analysis.
+-This project focuses on cleaning and preparing a dataset for analysis

-The dataset used in this project is [Kaggle](https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023 )
+-The dataset used in this project is [Kaggle](https://www.kaggle.com/datasets/wspirat/germany-used-cars-dataset-2023 )